‘Boom!’ Sonomans look to the skies for an answer following nocturnal noises

 In social media groups, many people dialoged about the Thursday night noises.
 Descriptions of the noises ranged from “rumbles like thunder” to “like a limb fell on the house.”

-And it didn’t seem to be particularly localized, but strong throughout the Sonoma Valley, in Nextdoor neighborhoods from Temelec to Denmark Street.
-Similar social media networks reported the noises at about the same time in Healdsburg, 25 miles away.
-Others on Facebook said it was heard in Sebastopol, Santa Rosa, Cloverdale, Petaluma, Napa and Marin.
+And it didn’t seem to be particularly localized, but strong throughout the Sonoma Valley, reported in Nextdoor neighborhoods from Temelec to Denmark Street.
+Similar social media networks reported the noises at about the same time in Healdsburg, while others on Facebook said it was heard in Sebastopol, Santa Rosa, Cloverdale, Petaluma, Napa and Marin.

 More than once on Facebook, a Patch article titled “Meteor the Size of a Car Hits Bay Area” was posted as an answer, despite its Oct.
 18, 2012 date.
 It describes a large meteor that was “seen and heard throughout the Bay Area,” complete with a photograph of the fireball.

-But not only were there no lights signaling the source of the noise, there were few reports of rumbling or earthquake-like movement.
-The Berkeley Seismology Lab’s earthquake map showed no detectable shaking at that time, even in the often-nervous Geyser Peak area.
+But this time there were there no lights signaling the source of the noise.
+The Berkeley Seismology Lab’s earthquake map showed no detectable shaking at that time, even in the often-jittery Geyser Peak area.

-“We only had a few calls regarding loud booms,” said Sgt.
+“We had a few calls regarding loud booms,” said Sgt.
 Juan Valencia of the Sonoma County Sheriff, saying the calls arrived around 8 p.m.
 Two Sheriff’s reports at 19:50 and 19:51 – around 7:50 pm. – were reported as “promiscuous shooting,” a catch-all that also includes fireworks.
 “The rumor on social media was meteor storm,” said Valencia.

 While a sonic boom caused a meteor is unlikely, it’s not impossible.
 Perhaps the meteor had already fallen, and its fleeting appearance had gone unnoticed – then the sound arrived many seconds, even minutes later.